-Eight Tales of Pedro is my response to that.
-Here are stories of honor, wit, trickery and most of all fun.
-Among them, there is another story showcasing what Latinos - specifically the Mexican culture- has brought to US and why it is so important that talk less of borders and walls, and more of bridges and connections.
+These are stories of honor, wit, trickery and most of all fun.
+Among them, there is another story showcasing what Latinos have brought to the U.S. and why it is so important that we talk less of borders and walls and more of bridges and connections.